Your safety is our first priority.

 Hubspace complies with all current Public health orders (PHO), Occupational Health and Safety (OHS) regulations, and any applicable orders and recommendations that are in effect.

-Upon entering the building through the front entrance, individuals are encouraged to use the hand sanitizer and masks that are provided.
+Upon entering the building through the front entrance, individuals are required to wear face coverings and encouraged to use the hand sanitizer provided.

-Upon entering the building through the back entrance, individuals are encouraged to use the hand wash stations and hand sanitizers in the washrooms.
+Upon entering the building through the back entrance, individuals are required to wear face coverings and are encouraged to use the hand wash stations and hand sanitizers in the washrooms.

 Individuals must not enter the premises if they are exhibiting any symptoms including, but not limited to: